-Chair: College President or Designee Loew Hall [LO], Room 201 | 718.289.5869 replace the entire paragraph with: The Bronx Community College Association, Inc., is a chartered corporation with a Board of Directors comprised of students, faculty and administrators.
+Chair: Dr. Irene R. Delgado, Vice President, Student Success Loew Hall [LO], Room 201 | 718.289.5869

+The Bronx Community College Association, Inc., is a chartered corporation with a Board of Directors comprised of students, faculty and administrators.
 Dr. Irene R. Delgado, Vice President of Student Success serves as Chair of the Association.
 The principle purpose for which the Association has been created is to fund extra-curricular programming and activities through Student Activities Fees and other authorized sources of income, including, but not limited to, publications and other media, social and cultural activities, assistance to registered student organizations, recreational and athletic programs, student government, community service programs, the Early Childhood Center, Health and other student services and enhancement of the College and University environment.